nggit/tremolo-docs/inter-process-sync.md

 `server['lock']` can be used to mitigate this potential problem.

-It can synchronize all tasks between multiple workers/processes.
-In single process mode, it will only be like [asyncio.Lock](https://docs.python.org/3/library/asyncio-sync.html#asyncio.Lock).
+It can synchronize all tasks across multiple workers/processes.
+In single process mode, it will only be like [asyncio.Lock](https://docs.python.org/3/library/asyncio-sync.html#asyncio.Lock), but thread-safe.

 Example of using the asynchronous [context manager](https://python.readthedocs.io/en/latest/glossary.html#term-context-manager) with `async with`: